rackerlabs/rackspace-how-to/content/rackspace-pdr/rackspace-pdr-azure.md

 important that you select operating systems and kernel versions that are compatable with the vendor agents.
 For more information, see the [Rackspace PDR System Requirements](/how-to/rackspace-pdr-agent-compatablity/).

+#### Golden or Base images

+It is important that images taken from hosts that have Rackspace PDR agents deployed be prepared for deployment before using them as base images.
+Follow the [Rackspace PDR Imaging Hosts](/how-to/rackspace-pdr-imaging/) guide to ensure Golden images are properly prepared.

 #### Instance network requirements

 The agents used to provide telementry to our Security Operations Center (SOC) do have specific networking